asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

     protocol: mqtt`}
 </CodeBlock>

-This is the section we defined the mosquitto message broker.
-The `url` object defines that of Mosquitto and the `protocol` as MQTT.
+In this section, you point to the Eclipse Mosquitto message broker.
+The `url` point to a real instance of the broker [hosted by the Mosquitto community](https://test.mosquitto.org/) and the `protocol` as MQTT.
+If you do not want to use the test instance, you can spin up your own broker locally with `docker run -it -p 1883:1883 eclipse-mosquitto:1.5`.
+But remember to change `url` to `mqtt://localhost`

 Now lets move on to the `channels` section.
 This section is used to describe the event names your API will be publishing and/or subscribing to.